A single copy of this article may be reprinted for personal, noncommercial use only.

 - Urinary tract infections

-In the long term, TUNA is less effective than is TURP or open prostatectomy.
-But, TUNA has several advantages over surgery:
+A number of procedures are available to treat BPH.
+In the long term, TUNA may be less effective than surgical options, such as transurethral resection of the prostate (TURP) and open prostatectomy.
+But TUNA has several advantages over traditional surgery:

-- For most men, it's done without an overnight hospital stay (on an outpatient basis).
+- It's typically done without an overnight hospital stay (on an outpatient basis).

-- It has lower risk factors for bleeding and other complications than does surgery.
+- It's less likely to cause bleeding and other complications than does surgery.

 - It may be a safer alternative if surgery isn't a good choice for you because of certain other health problems.